merkede/podcast-website/content/blog/mental_models/index.md

 ***"What you need is a latticework of mental models in your head.
 And, with that system, things gradually fit together in a way that enhances cognition."***

+### Latticework of models

+> “You’ve got to have models in your head.
+And you’ve got to array your experience ‑ both vicarious and direct ‑ on this latticework of models.
+You may have noticed students who just try to remember and pound back what is remembered.
+Well, they fail in school and in life.
+You’ve got to hang experience on a latticework of models in your head.” -Charlie Munger